Skip to main content

 Reviewed by Michael T., Business Communications Consultant

-I trust this version because it avoids vague disappointment.
-It identifies the service, what was promised, what failed and the refund requested.
+This version avoids vague complaints and clearly identifies the service, what was promised, what failed and the refund being requested.

 Follow-Up Refund Request After No Customer Service Response

-A firm refund follow-up email for cases where the first request was ignored and you need a cleaner written record before escalation.
+Use this firm refund follow-up email when the initial request received no response and you need a clearer written record before considering escalation.

 Subject: Follow-Up Refund Request - [Order Number / Reference]